ivgivanov/100-days-of-code/log.md

 **Thoughts:** There is no single answer for all questinos, right?
 There were nice comparisons covered in the course against other languages as well as the general philosophy behind Java.

 **Link to work:** N/A

+### Day 3: June 4, 2020

+**Today's Progress:** Exploring commonly used Java libraries

+**Thoughts:** One particular statement during the course got my attention - no need to re-invent the wheel.
+There are a lot of high quality and open-source java libraries which can save you significant amount of time writing it from scratch.

+**Link to work:** N/A